AyyaduraiAgalya/Customer-Value-Insights/README.md

 # CustomerValueInsights

 ## Overview
-CustomerValueInsights is a comprehensive data science project focused on customer segmentation and propensity modeling.
-The project leverages machine learning techniques to gain insights into customer behavior and develop predictive models to enhance customer value and optimize business decisions.
+The Customer Value Insights (CVI) project aims to analyze customer data to derive meaningful insights that support customer experience (CX) strategies.
+By focusing on customer segmentation, sentiment analysis, and spending behavior, this project demonstrates how data-driven insights can inform strategic decisions to enhance customer engagement, satisfaction, and long-term value.

 ## Project Structure
 - `data/`: Contains raw and processed data files.